 - Clicking sounds in the jaw when you open your mouth

 - Uneven wear on your teeth

 If you suspect that you may be suffering from TMJ disorder, please talk with Dr. da Costa about it.
-There are effective solutions that can relieve the pain and correct the misalignment, allowing your teeth and jaws to function properly and comfortably again.
+There are practical solutions to relieve the pain and correct the misalignment, allowing your teeth and jaws to function correctly and comfortably again.

 - Dental Implants

 It’s important to replace missing teeth for both your dental health and the appearance of your smile.
 A dental implant is a permanent solution that looks and works great.